matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 }
 ```

-An event that has relations might look something like:
+An event that has relations bundled alongside it then looks like:

 ```json
 {